jbthecoder5/converse/README.md

 <h1><img src="converse_logo.jpg"></h1><br><br>

 <h2>Progress Report</h2>
-<p><b>Converse is a forum based web application that allows users to create posts, monetize from their posts, and donate via Bitcoin or paypal to other users.</b></p>
+<p><b>Converse is a ruby on rails web application that allows users to create a post and comment on post.
+Much like a forum-based web application, but with a twist.
+Users will be able to monetize from their posts, and donate via Bitcoin or paypal to other users.
+In Addition, created post that receive monetization awards will be split and allocated to post creator and users who commented on post.</b></p>

 <p>
   So far everything is almost completed on the backend; however, judging from the pictures below we need to improve the front-end of the site.